Visiting Monument Valley was a highlight of our West Coast America road trip.

 HOW TO GET TO MONUMENT VALLEY

-If you are going to visit Monument Valley without a guided tour, keep in mind that you must drive long distances.
-Practically, the only way is to get to Monument Valley is by car (or with an RV rental in the USA).
-Like most areas in the West Coast, you must rent a car to discover the wonders found in the Far West.
+If you are going to visit Monument Valley by yourself, keep in mind that you will be driving long distances.
+The only practical way to get to Monument Valley is by car (or with an RV rental in the USA).
+Like most areas in the West Coast, you will have to rent a car to discover the wonders of the Far West.

 HOW TO GET TO MONUMENT VALLEY FROM PAGE (ANTELOPE CANYON)